-As the climate changes and populations grow, the availability of clean, safe water is under threat.
-Water stress, where demand exceeds the amount of good quality water available, is also a growing problem.
+As the climate changes and populations grow, the availability of clean, safe water is under pressure.
+Water stress, where demand exceeds the amount of good quality water available, is also a growing challenge.

-We rely on water throughout our agricultural supply chains and operations and recognize our role in helping to ensure access to sufficient clean water.
-We continue to reduce withdrawals in our factories, help farmers to introduce sustainable practices, and help enable access to safe water and sanitation in communities near our operations and supply chains.
+Food and beverage production relies on water.
+We depend on it throughout our agricultural supply chains and operations and recognize our role in helping to protect, restore and renew water sources.
+We are reducing withdrawals in our factories, helping farmers to introduce sustainable practices and increasing access to safe water and sanitation in communities near our operations and sourcing origins.

-Nestlé Waters will advance the regeneration of the water cycle to help create a positive water impact everywhere it operates by 2025.
+In particular, our Nestlé Waters business aims to lead the regeneration of the water cycle to help create a positive water impact everywhere it operates by 2025.

-Our context-based approach involves a three-step roadmap from local to wider catchment level: compliance as a minimum, then best practice in water resources management, and collective action.
+We follow a three-step roadmap from local to wider catchment level: regulatory compliance as a minimum, followed by ‘excellence’ in water resources management, and then collective action across landscapes.